redcastle-resources/lcms-outreach/README.md

 jupyter notebook
 ```

 Then open a notebook from the `notebooks/` folder and run cells top-to-bottom (`Kernel → Restart & Run All`).
+The recommendation is to start with the `lcms_introduction.ipynb` notebook, then move on to `macdunn_harvest_recovery.ipynb`.

 > ⚠️ **Replace `'your-project-id'`** in the Setup cell with your actual GEE Cloud project ID before running.